kirill-konshin/react-virtualized-image-measurer/README.md

 ## Usage

-Component accepts an array of items, tries to extract an image from each item using `image` prop, then loads the image, measures it and provides the outcome to `children` render-prop.
+Component accepts an array of items, tries to extract an image from each item using `image` callback prop, then loads the image, measures it and provides the outcome to `children` render-prop.

 ```js